Skip to content

 Writing

 Our first text is ‘The Lost Thing’ by Shaun Tan.
 Using the film and text of Shaun Tan’s The Lost Thing, we will initially engage with the themes of the story and make predictions about its content.
 We will then engage with the story through writing diary entries in role and writing formal letters of advice to Pete about what he should do.
-The children will then go on to create guides for how to look after it along with completing official paperwork and adverts for the Department of Odds and Ends.
+The children will then go on to create guides on how to look after it along with completing official paperwork and adverts for the Department of Odds and Ends.
 Finally, the children will design their own lost thing and describe it in order to incorporate it into their own version of a ‘lost thing’ narrative.

 Our second test is 'Freedom Bird' by Jerdine Nolen.
-This is a three-week Writing Root book tells the story of John and Millicent Wheeler, whose parents were sold as enslaved people and who now live and work on Simon Plenty’s North Carolina Plantation.
+This is a three-week Writing Root book that tells the story of John and Millicent Wheeler, whose parents were sold as enslaved people and who now live and work on Simon Plenty’s North Carolina Plantation.
 Before being sold, their parents told them stories of how one day their people would fly away to freedom; these are the hopes and dreams that remain alive in their hearts.
 The sequence of learning begins with children considering the difference between their needs and wants, before going on to research the history of the transatlantic slave trade in America.
-The children will write in role as the enslaved children, considering their experiences from a first-hand perspective, create dialogue of a conversation between the two siblings and write them a letter of advice to help them through their situation.
+The children will write in the role of the enslaved children, considering their experiences from a first-hand perspective, create dialogue of a conversation between the two siblings and write them a letter of advice to help them through their situation.
 The Writing Root culminates with children writing a biography of Harriet Tubman, one of the most famous conductors on the Underground Railroad.

 We will also continue to practise our handwriting and spelling skills using the ‘Penpals for Handwriting’ and ‘No Nonsense Spelling’ schemes.